moe-mizrak/laravel-prompt-alchemist/README.md

 ---
 ## 🎨 Usage
 This package provides two ways to interact with the Laravel Prompt Alchemist package:
-- Using the `LaravelPromptAlchemist` facade.
+- Using the `LaravelPromptAlchemist` facade (i.e. [Using Facade](#using-facade)).
-- Instantiating the `PromptAlchemistRequest` class directly.
+- Instantiating the `PromptAlchemistRequest` class directly (i.e. [Using PromptAlchemistRequest Class](#using-promptalchemistrequest-class)).

 ### Using Facade
 The `LaravelPromptAlchemist` facade offers a convenient way to make Laravel Prompt Alchemist requests.
+Following sections will lead you through further configuration and usage of `LaravelPromptAlchemist` facade.

 #### Generate Function List
 In order to generate function list (functions.yml), you can either: